Lecanyu/JigsawNet/README.md

 If everything goes well, you will get several output files (filtered_alignments.txt, pose_result_x.txt, reassembled_result_x.png and selected_transformation.txt)

-We have put those output files into the folders just for refering.
+We have already put those output files into the folders for refering.